Powerlearnproject/se-assignment-day-2-git-and-github-kitave/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
 Version control concepts include commits which are snapshots of changes,branches which are parallel versions,merge which is combining of branches,collaboration which is by handling conflicts,pulling and pushing of updates and maintaining a history of changes of the project.
-Github is a popular tool as it tracks changes made to a code and gives a history of all changes made and who made them to in the project .
+Github is a popular tool as it tracks changes made to a code and gives a history of all changes made and who made the changes in the project .
 Version control maintains project integrity by giving a history of all changes made and who made the changes and the time at which changes were made.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?